algolia/instantsearch/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-# Project structure

-- `/(root, you are here):` This is the main entry point of instantsearch.js where we build, develop, test and document all the instantsearch flavors.
-- `packages/`: actually published npm packages
-- `packages/react-instantsearch`: Set of React Components for instantsearch (In development)
-- `packages/instantsearch`: `react-instantsearch` wrapped as a vanilla library with string templating abilities for ease of use in non framework situations (no React, no Angular) (Not yet started)
-- `docgen/`: documentation website

-# Development
+## Development

-We use our documentation website as the main way to develop instantsearch.js.
+We use the [documentation website][website-url] as the main way to develop react-instantsearch.

-We recommend using [yarn](https://yarnpkg.com/en/docs/install) to install your development environment.

 ```sh
 yarn